How to travel with other people’s kids

 I never wanted kids of my own.
 I’m not sure why, it just never appealed to me; taking care of someone, the diapers, crying, responsibility, and especially the toddlers – I don’t do well with toddlers.
 However, that doesn’t mean I don’t like kids – I love other people’s kids.
 Yes, they still may cry, but they aren’t my responsibility 24/7.

-However, over the last 3 years I found myself traveling with other people’s kids quite often and that meant taking responsibility for them for extended periods.
+However, over the last 3 years, I found myself traveling with other people’s kids quite often, and that meant taking responsibility for them for extended periods.
 It’s quite a challenging and enriching endeavor for me personally.
 Whenever I start another trip with one of my nieces for the Niece Project, I still get a moment of panic that makes my stomach flip as we’re about to take off.
-It’s knowing that if something goes wrong – it’s my responsibility – my family is depending on me to keep everyone safe.
+It’s knowing that if something goes wrong, it’s my responsibility – my family is depending on me to keep everyone safe.

 Table of Contents

-Build Anticipation
+Build anticipation

-Temporary Guardianship
+Temporary guardianship

-As I said, you are responsible for the child you are traveling with and essentially their guardian for a period of time.
+As I said, you are responsible for the child you are traveling with and, essentially, their guardian for a period of time.
 It’s a good idea to talk with the parents ahead of time about getting a temporary guardianship document drawn up and notarized to take with you.
 I first did this when I started traveling to less developed countries with my nieces, but it’s a good idea to do no matter where you go.
-First off you’ll need this to prove you have responsibility for the child to any authorities/border regulations that might require it.
-In addition, you are the adult who has to potentially make split second decisions if something goes wrong from a medical emergency or country emergency.
-Luckily I’ve never had to pull out and use the document before – but I feel better having it.

-Of course if you are responsible for them you’ll want to ensure you have their insurance information and proper coverage.
-But if you are traveling internationally, then the first step is to talk to their parents and make sure they contact their insurance company and find out what their kid’s international coverage entails.
-And if you are traveling remotely or doing adventure travel like I recently did with my niece Megan in Peru, you’ll want to ensure they have emergency evacuation insurance and all of the international coverage boxes ticked.
-If they don’t have that coverage as part of their normal family insurance plan, then you can also get what supplements you need from companies like Insure My Trip where you can call and talk to a rep and make sure you get exactly what supplemental coverage you need for the trip.
+And suppose you are traveling remotely or doing adventure travel like I recently did with my niece Megan in Peru.
+In that case, you’ll want to ensure they have emergency evacuation insurance and all of the international coverage boxes ticked.
+They may not have that coverage as part of their regular family insurance plan.
+In that case, you can also get what supplements you need from companies like Insure My Trip, where you can call and talk to a rep and make sure you get exactly what supplemental coverage you need for the trip.

-Make Copies
+Make copies

-Before you leave make sure that you have digital copies of their passports and insurance cards (as well as yours!) and leave them in your email or cloud storage AND also with their parents.
+Before you leave, make sure that you have digital copies of their passports and insurance cards (as well as yours!) and leave them in your email or cloud storage, AND also with their parents.

 Enroll in STEP